manuelinfosec/crypto-twitter-sentiment/README.md

 * Indications of pump and dumps.
 The assumption is that stocks, in general, are based on a few main factors: previous pricing, general sentiment, news reports, and larger companies pumping and dumping, which essentially forces the market to behave in a certain way.
 Contrarily, cryptocurrencies lack the significant impact of news reports on the price.
 The model has access to previous pricing and general sentiment and thus, an indicator that a market movement is artificial could significantly improve the performance of the model.
 However, this is most likely far more difficult to predict.
 * Representing the error better, preventing bias from favoring the model.
 I would love to research a more statistically sound analysis for interpretting the error.

 These are simply ideas that I'd love to test, but the possibility of testing some may be far too difficult.
 However, this is still a work in progress that I hope to improve.
-If you have any suggestions or would like to discuss this research, please contact me at manuelinfosec@gmail.com.
+If you have any suggestions or would like to discuss this research, please contact me at [manuelinfosec[at]gmail[dot]com.](mailto:manuelinfosec@gmail.com)

 You can also find me on [LinkedIn](https://www.linkedin.com/in/manuelinfosec/) or [Twitter](https://twitter.com/manuelinfosec/)

-Thank you for reading!!
+Thank you for reading.
+If the repository was helpful to you, leave it a star ;)